Why Buying Health Insurance Early in Life is a Smart Financial Move

 Let us now expand on the above points to understand them in a little more detail:

-When you’re younger, you are typically healthy and less likely to file health insurance claims .
+When you’re younger, you are typically healthy and less likely to file health insurance claims.
 But as you age, your chances of filing claims increase.
-This is why insurers charge lower premiums when you buy health plans in your 20s, slightly more in 30s, and levy higher charges for insurance in your 40s.
+This is why insurers charge lower premiums when you buy health plans in your 20s, slightly more in your 30s, and levy higher charges for insurance in your 40s.

-Your 20s is your time to live your best life.
+Your 20s are your time to live your best life.
 But as you age, your responsibilities increase, which may lead to the onset of medical conditions.
-By your 30s, you may start experiencing stress which can lead to more severe health conditions in your 40s.
+By your 30s, you may start experiencing stress, which can lead to more severe health conditions in your 40s.
 To cover these costs, you must buy insurance soon.

 As we’ve already established, your chances of filing claims increase as you age.
-Diseases like diabetes, blood pressure, etc., become common as you age, and getting insurance once you have these illnesses, can be both difficult and expensive.
-This is why it is best not to wait till your older to buy health plans.
+Diseases like diabetes, high blood pressure, etc., become common as you age, and getting insurance once you have these illnesses can be both difficult and expensive.
+This is why it is best not to wait till you're older to buy health plans.

 One of the greatest advantages of buying health insurance when you are young is that insurers do not ask you to undergo any medical tests, especially if you do not have any history of illnesses.
 However, if you buy policies later in life, you may need to comply with this requirement from your insurer.